1r1k3hg9f1nlwegxwgohgqfbxpbh2h

 For example, if your parents were not present (whether physically or emotionally) during your childhood, you may have decided that being close to someone is not worth it, and it’s better to be emotionally distant as to not get hurt (DA).
 This has led you to be more distant in relationships.
 On the other hand, you might have developed more of an “emotional hunger” towards people, which may have been caused by the emotional deprivation of your parents (AP).
 This then led you to become more the more pursuing one in relationships.

 No attachment style is “healthy” or “unhealthy,” but the question becomes, “is it sustainable?”
 If you’re dating someone with the same attachment style as you, great!
 You most likely will not have too much to be concerned about in terms of feeling safe and heard in your relationship.
 Now, what happens when a Dismissively Avoidant attached individual dates someone that is Anxiously preoccupied?
 Then we have a conflict.
 Could these two people work in a relationship?
 Absolutely.
 How?
-Well, they both have to communicate their needs, and be able to respect each other’s boundaries.
+They both have to communicate their needs, and be able to respect each other’s boundaries.